micha/resty/README.markdown

 Introduction
 ============

+You have `curl`, right?
+Okay.
 Put the `resty` script in your path somewhere.

       mv resty ~/bin/